Summary

 Description

-There is a minimum amount you should pay most of your employees.
-This is National Minimum Wage.
+There’s a minimum hourly amount you should pay your employees.
+The amount depends on the employee's age and work status.
+This is the National Minimum Wage.

-You can use Sage Payroll to check you are not paying below this amount.
+You can use Sage Payroll to check that you aren’t paying below this amount.

 Resolution

-To see how the National Minimum Wage affects your business, see the HMRC article.
-The National Minimum Wage and Living Wage. (opens in new tab).
+To see how the National Minimum Wage affects your business, read HMRC article The National Minimum Wage and Living Wage.

 National Minimum Wage check

-Sage Payroll now performs a National Minimum Wage check when you run your payroll.
-The check shows if your hourly payments meet legislation for the National Minimum Wage.
+Sage Payroll performs a National Minimum Wage check in your pay run.
+It checks if your hourly payments meet legislation for the National Minimum Wage.

 NOTE: The check only applies to hourly payments, not deductions.